mkpliang/AWS-SAA-C02-Course/README.md

 ALIAS: maps a NAME to an AWS resource.
 The record can be a normal record or a naked/apex record.
 - Default use ALIAS as it does the work of CNAME and it is free to use.
 - Should point to the same TYPE
+- Use it o point to API gateway dynamodb, elastic beanstalk, elb, global accelerator and s3

 ### 1.9.4.
 Route 53 Routing Policies Examples